 Like the organic creatures they emulate, these handmade sculptures take time to make – time that is condensed in the millions of stitches on display, time that is running out for earthly critters including humans and cnidarians.
 Time forms a framework for the project, for as CO2 accumulates in our atmosphere time is increasingly in short supply and what we choose to spend time on is a reflection of our values.

 The Crochet Coral Reef project is a condensation of human labor – particularly female labor – hundreds of thousands of hours of stitching quietly performed.

-The Reef project is a condensation of human labor, particularly female labor; hundreds of thousands of hours of labor quietly performed.
-These works reflects the history of handicrafts, traditionally done as a means of necessity but now being embraced by the art world as a way of claiming – or reclaiming – the aesthetic power of “fancywork.”
-For, of course, handicrafts have always been aesthetic tools, rich in symbolism and expressive possibility, and ladies doing their embroideries have long been artists, even if rarely acknowledged as such.
+These artworks reflect the history of handicrafts traditionally done as a means of necessity but now being embraced by the art world as a way of claiming – or rather reclaiming – the aesthetic power of ‘fancywork.’
+For of course, handicrafts have always been aesthetic tools rich in symbolism and expressive possibility, and ‘ladies’ doing their embroideries have long been artists, even if they are rarely acknowledged as such.

 These crochet reefs are time-laden rejoinders to a culture of doom, quietly asserting, in what Donna Haraway has called this “time of response-ability,” a message of hope.
 What can we humans do when we work together, not ignoring ecological problems but also not capitulating to fantasies that rescue is around the corner from some sudden technological solution.

 These reefs are militantly un-tech.
 There are no microchips or bit-streams involved.
 And yet there is technology here, for the crochet hook and its myriad cousins – knitting needles and fishing net hooks among them – are some of humanity’s oldest, most critical technes.
 By insisting on the value of the hand-made, the Crochet Coral Reef project makes a claim about history and the importance of material labor to prospects for human survival.